ChemClub Community Activities Grant

-- What hazards (potential danger or harm to a person's health or life) may be present in the activities and materials listed above?
+- Identify any hazards (potential danger or harm to a person's health or life) may be present in the activity.

-- Do you have Safety Data Sheets available for the chemicals that will be used in the activities?
+- Do you have Safety Data Sheets available for the chemicals that will be used in the activity?

-(Consider personal protective equipment, chemical quantities, and the resources available at the location of your planned activities.)
+- How will ChemClub minimize the risks of the activity?
+(Consider personal protective equipment, chemical quantities, and the resources available at the location of your planned activity.)

 - How will the audience be informed of all safety guidelines?